leodinei/leodinei/README.md

-# Olá, sou um Desenvolvedor de Software ERP!

-🔧 **Experiência:** 17+ anos em desenvolvimento de software, especializado em soluções ERP robustas e escaláveis.
+# Hi, I'm an ERP Software Developer!

+🔧 **Experience:** 17+ years in software development, specializing in robust and scalable ERP solutions.

-## Sobre Mim
+## About Me

-Sou apaixonado por otimizar processos e impulsionar negócios através de soluções ERP.
-Minha missão é ajudar empresas a alcançarem a excelência operacional, otimizando processos, reduzindo custos e impulsionando o crescimento.
+I am passionate about optimizing processes and driving business growth through ERP solutions.
+My mission is to help companies achieve operational excellence by optimizing processes, reducing costs, and driving growth.

 ## Expertise

-- **Linguagens de Programação:**
+- **Programming Languages:**
-  - Delphi (17 anos)
+  - Delphi (17 years)
-  - C# (15 anos)
+  - C# (15 years)
-  - Angular 2+ (8 anos)
+  - Angular 2+ (8 years)
-  - Typescript e Blazor (5 anos)
+  - Typescript and Blazor (5 years)

-- **Desenvolvimento de ERP:**
-  - Desenvolvimento completo do ERP SGE, desde a arquitetura até módulos críticos como emissão de NF-e, geração de SPED e controle de produção.

-- **Documentos Fiscais Eletrônicos:**
+- **ERP Development:**
+  - Complete development of the ERP SGE, from architecture to critical modules like NF-e issuance, SPED generation, and production control.

+- **Electronic Tax Documents:**
-  - Implementação de NF-e, NFC-e, NFS-e, CT-e, MDF-e e GNRE.
+  - Implementation of NF-e, NFC-e, NFS-e, CT-e, MDF-e, and GNRE.

-- **Integrações Sob Medida:**
-  - Integração de ERPs com diversos e-commerces, otimizando fluxos de trabalho e alavancando vendas.

-- **Arquitetura de Soluções:**
-  - Projetos de servidores de aplicação com MEF (inversão de dependência) e WCF, garantindo escalabilidade e confiabilidade.
+- **Custom Integrations:**
+  - Integrated ERPs with various e-commerce platforms, optimizing workflows and boosting sales.

+- **Solution Architecture:**
+  - Designed application servers using MEF (dependency inversion) and WCF, ensuring scalability and reliability.

-## Minhas Habilidades
+## My Skills

-- **Desenvolvimento de Software:**
+- **Software Development:**
-  - Proficiência em Delphi, C#, Angular 2+, Typescript e Blazor.
+  - Proficient in Delphi, C#, Angular 2+, Typescript, and Blazor.

+- **Solution Architecture:**
+  - Experience in designing and implementing scalable and robust systems.

-- **Arquitetura de Soluções:**
+- **Integrations:**
-  - Experiência em projetar e implementar sistemas escaláveis e robustos.
+  - Integration of ERPs with various platforms and systems.

-- **Integrações:**
+- **Electronic Tax Documentation:**
-  - Integração de ERPs com diversas plataformas e sistemas.
+  - Issuance and generation of electronic tax documents.

-- **Documentação Fiscal Ele
+- **Communication:**
+  - Excellent communication skills and teamwork abilities.

+---

+🎯 **Goal:** Transform businesses through innovative solutions and achieve exceptional results.

+🔗 **Let's connect!**